 Polly Apfelbaum: Waiting for the UFOs (a space set between a landscape and a bunch of flowers)

-Waiting for the UFOs (a space set between a landscape and a bunch of flowers) originated at IKON Gallery, Birmingham, U.K. in 2018, has been specially designed for Kemper Museum of Contemporary Art, and curated by Erin Dziedzic, director of curatorial affairs.
+Waiting for the UFOs (a space set between a landscape and a bunch of flowers) originated at Ikon Gallery, Birmingham, UK, in 2018, and has been specially designed for Kemper Museum of Contemporary Art.

 Learn more about this exhibition on the Kemper Museum smartphone app, available at: kemperart.org/app.